Responsible Data Discovery - Agent Setup

 To achieve this, DataGrail uses one or more containerized agents that you can run in your network to connect with your data sources, scan them, and then pre-process data for classification.

-- Source docker image provided by DataGrail
+- Source the Docker image provided by DataGrail.

-- Configure the agent
+- Configure the agent.

-- Create and run containerized service
+- Create and run the containerized agent service.

 1. Sourcing the Docker Image

-The docker image for the data discovery agent is hosted in the DataGrail ECR repository (ask about other registries), which you will be granted access to.
+The Docker image for the data discovery agent is hosted in the DataGrail ECR repository (ask about other registries), which you will be granted access to.
 Use an ARN with the version specified for retrieving your image.
 Ask your engagement manager or CSM for this information.

 2. Agent Configuration

-- Create a new Agent in the DataGrail application
+- Create a new agent in DataGrail.

-- Configure the container template
+- Configure the container template.

-DataGrail Agent
+Add a New DataGrail Agent

-- Click Add New Agent
+- Select Add New Agent.

-- For Agent Type, select Data Discovery
+- For Agent Type, select Data Discovery.

-- Click Add New Agent
+- Select Add New Agent.

-DataGrail API Key
+Create a DataGrail API Key

-- Give the Key a convenient name
+- Give the key a convenient name.

-Secret Type: "Other type of secret"
+Secret Type: Other type of secret

 Key/value pairs: